For adults with bipolar I or II depression used either

 Interested in learning more about CAPLYTA?

-Use this patient brochure to see how CAPLYTA could help you rise above the lows of bipolar depression and let in the LYTE.
+Use this patient brochure to learn how CAPLYTA could help rise above the lows of bipolar depression and let in the LYTE.

 • Review the content on your own or with your healthcare provider